 The side-by-side display below illustrates the physical size and weight of the Canon 77D and the Canon 750D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is somewhat larger (2 percent) than the Canon 77D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is considerably larger (102 percent) than the Canon 77D.
 Moreover, the 750D is slightly heavier (3 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the 750D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.